Kulicke and Soffa Industries (NASDAQ:KLIC) Issues Earnings Results

-Kulicke and Soffa Industries (NASDAQ:KLIC) issued its quarterly earnings data on Wednesday.
-The semiconductor company reported $2.19 earnings per share for the quarter, beating analysts’ consensus estimates of $1.90 by $0.29, MarketWatch Earnings reports.
-Kulicke and Soffa Industries had a net margin of 24.19% and a return on equity of 41.70%.
-During the same quarter in the previous year, the company earned $0.86 EPS.
+Kulicke and Soffa Industries (NASDAQ:KLIC) posted its quarterly earnings data on Tuesday.
+The semiconductor company reported $2.19 EPS for the quarter, topping the Zacks’ consensus estimate of $1.90 by $0.29, MarketWatch Earnings reports.
+Kulicke and Soffa Industries had a return on equity of 41.70% and a net margin of 24.19%.
+During the same quarter last year, the firm posted $0.86 EPS.

+Shares of KLIC traded down $1.53 during midday trading on Thursday, hitting $52.93.
+The company’s stock had a trading volume of 30,673 shares, compared to its average volume of 920,931.
+Kulicke and Soffa Industries has a one year low of $36.84 and a one year high of $75.29.
+The company’s fifty day simple moving average is $58.17 and its two-hundred day simple moving average is $59.81.
+The stock has a market capitalization of $3.31 billion, a price-to-earnings ratio of 9.24 and a beta of 1.26.

 About Kulicke and Soffa Industries